GentleZhu/CG-MuAlign/README.md

 ## Data
 Unfortunately, the original data used is not public available.
 But this reference implementation could be easily adopt to structured data: knowledge graph, knowledge base and __etc.__ See examples below for details.

 We are collecting more public available knowledge graphs, stay tuned!
+Feel free to contact me (qiz3@illinois.edu) if you want to add your dataset in this repository.

 ## Requirements
 ```